1nst4ll/mango-news/docs/backend-setup.md

 2.  **Install Dependencies:** Install the required Node.js packages:
     ```bash
-    npm install aws-sdk uuid rss marked
+    npm install pg aws-sdk uuid rss marked
     ```
-    This installs the core backend dependencies, plus `aws-sdk` for S3 integration, `uuid` for generating unique filenames, `rss` for generating RSS feeds, and `marked` for converting Markdown to HTML.
+    This installs the core backend dependencies, including `pg` for PostgreSQL, plus `aws-sdk` for S3 integration, `uuid` for generating unique filenames, `rss` for generating RSS feeds, and `marked` for converting Markdown to HTML.

 3.  **Environment Variables:** Environment variables are used to configure the backend, especially for sensitive information like database credentials and API keys.
 An example file, `.env.example`, is provided in the `backend` directory.
     *   Copy the example file: